logeast/Goaf-Happy-Fishing/README.md

 ## Our Logo

-Our logo is a goldfish swimming in the water.
+Our logo is a goldfish is swimming in the water.
 Which is inspared with the Figma Draft named [interactive fish tank illustrations](https://www.figma.com/community/file/1047377800290712934/interactive-fish-tank-illustrations), Thanks Erin so march.

 ![goof-logo](./design/goof-logo.png)